jessstapley/CercosporaGWAS/Kmer_GenomeScope_Smudgplot.md

 ```

 # Smudgeplot
-Smudgeplot was used to visualise the ploidy, estiamte genome size and coverage.
+Smudgeplot was used to visualise the ploidy, estimate genome size and coverage.

 ```
 while read p; do